 The bad news is that these children are often misdiagnosed as having Autistic Spectrum Disorder and put into special education classrooms where they clearly do not do well.
 The good news is that these children “outgrow” their “autism” with excellent outcomes and later adjustments.
 Unfortunately in the meantime parents are subjected to needless worry and pessimism.

-A more detailed discussion of these types of hyperlexia can be found in a Wisconsin Medical Journal 2010 article by Dr. Treffert here.
+A more detailed discussion of these types of hyperlexia can be found in an article by Dr. Treffert here.

 That same scenario is seen in children with delayed speech who, much to their parent’s worry and distress, speak late.
 That predicament of mistaken diagnosis of autism in these children is described in great detail in a book by Dr. Stephen Carmarata of Vanderbilt University.
 The book is titled Late Speaking Children: A symptom or a stage?
 Like the children with hyperlexia 3, the outcome is very positive and quite ‘normal’.
 It is called Einstein Syndrome because some of these children are exceedingly bright “little professors” as their childhood progresses.